Gay and Lesbian Teachers and Students Association: Legacy

-In 2006, Williams moved to his ancestral Scotland where he remains active in LGBT+ politics, and in 2018 he was co-opted to the Committee of the Edinburgh University Staff Pride Network, on which he is currently serving his 7th term as Meetings Secretary.
+In 2006, Williams moved to his ancestral Scotland where he remains active in LGBT+ politics, and in 2018 he was co-opted to the Committee as Meetings Secretary of the Edinburgh University Staff Pride Network, on which he is currently serving his 8th term as Committee member.
 On 3 March 2023, his former employer, Randwick Boys High School, celebrated World Pride Day as a whole-school event.

 Prior to the activism of GaLTaS in bringing the existence of LGBT+ youth and their victimisation to inescapable public awareness, the NSW Dept of Education policy had been that "The Department of School Education does not condone or promote homosexuality", along similar lines to the British Section 28, which reflected the prevailing view at that time.
 Virginia Chadwick's heartfelt recognition of the problems facing LGBT+ children in her schools and her willingness to address them with new anti-discrimination and anti-bullying policies, reflected an opening up of dialogue with parents of these children, and their teachers.
 Moreover, the Keating government's funding of the GaLTaS youth hotline that preceded Griffin's SchoolWatch Report followed by the report's public launch and adoption by Chadwick credibly placed on public record LGBT+ students' experience of bullying and its direct correlation with homicide by students, depression and suicide ideation.
 Crucial to GaLTaS' advocacy for safe schools was its dialogue with parents.
 In its February 2000 edition of Parent & Citizen Journal, the P&C published an article by Griffin (Secretary of the SchoolWatch Committee), Teaching Against Homophobia, which stated:

 Homophobic harassment, though, begins at primary school and is intrinsically connected to gender.
 Homophobia originates from, and serves to reinforce, dominant constructions of appropriate masculine and feminine behaviours.

 By 2017, the New South Wales Education Department had promulgated its Review of Sexuality and Gender Education, setting out guidelines for age-appropriate sex education curricula, following the 2011 expansion of its anti-bullying policy.
 In 2022, the New South Wales government published its LGBTIQ+ Health Strategy 2022-2027 paper, which along with the conclusive 61% 'Yes' vote in the 2017 Australian Marriage Law Postal Survey, further underlined the magnitude of the shift that had taken place in public understanding of LGBT+ identity away from its criminalisation prior to 1984.